Helferino/Queue/README.md

 ### Usage

-1. Open ticket form `localhost:3333`
+1. Open ticket form on `localhost:3333`
 2. Enter valid email
 3. Submit form
 4. After some time you will recieve notification about your task